 For detailed descriptions of both majors, please see “Related Links” above.

 Minor In Theology and Religious Studies

-The minor in Theology and Religious Studies requires, in addition to the two required GEP courses in theology/religious studies, four additional upper division courses within the department, written permission from the student’s major department advisor or chair, and written notification to the Theology and Religious Studies department chair for a signature, and submit the form to the registrar's office.
+The minor in Theology and Religious Studies requires, in addition to the two required GEP courses in theology/religious studies, any four additional courses within the department.
+To declare the minor, students should complete the "approval for a minor" form, meet with the Theology and Religious Studies department chair for a signature, and submit the form to the registrar's office.

 After completing a minor in Theology and Religious Studies, students will be equipped to:

 - Understand the nature and language of academic theological inquiry

 - Develop a critical appreciation for the historical development of and chief differences between at least two different religious traditions

 - Articulate key ethical implications that arise from the study of theology and religion